COMPASS-Center/chistig-placematch/README.md

 ## 1. Initial ERGM fits
 The first step of our work are initial ERGM fits of our network.

+### Main files used

-Packages/components needed:
+### Packages/components needed
 - `empimodelhiv-p`

+### Input files/data required

-Output created:
+### Output created:
 The following are created by this and then used in the edge calibration procedure
-- An initial `netest` object
+- An initial `netest` RDS object
-- An initial `epistats` object
+- An initial `epistats` RDS object
-- An initial `netstats` object
+- An initial `netstats` RDS object

 NOTEs:
-- originally, used the `chiSTIG_HPC` repo to carry out this, but it is not necessary as there is only one script from that repository that is used and run once
+- Originally, used the `chiSTIG_HPC` repo to carry out this, but it is not necessary as there is only one script from that repository that is used and run once
 - Instead, we only need the source called files of the following from that repository:
   - R/utils-0_project_settings.R
   - 01-networks_estimation.R script from the chiSTIG_HPC repository